rockettheme/docs/Docs/wordpress/themes/remnant/particle_video.md

 ![](assets/particle_video1.jpg)

-The **Video Grid** particle enables you quickly and easily add video content to your page.
+The **Video Grid** particle enables you to quickly and easily add video content to your page.

 Here are the topics covered in this guide: